codeforequity-at/botium-crawler/README.md

 **--config**

-The only required parameter is the `config` parameter, where you have to specify the path of a json configuration file (e.g.: `botium.json`).
+You can set the path of a json configuration file (e.g.: `botium.json`).
-(You can create it manually or export it from Botium Box)
+(You can create it manually or export it from Botium Box) By default the path is `./botium.json`.

-    $ botium-crawler-cli crawler-run --config ./botium.json
+    $ botium-crawler-cli crawler-run --config ./custom-path/botium.json

 **--output**